willfurnass/sheffield_hpc/stanage/software/libs/gsl.rst

 	module load GSL/2.6-iccifort-2020.1.217

-if you also want to activate or have already activated :ref:`icc/icpc/ifort <icc_ifort_stanage>` 2020.1.217.
+if you also want to activate or have already activated :ref:`icc/icpc/ifort <iccifort_stanage>` 2020.1.217.

 Example
 -------